 X-COM.
 The first game ends on a happy note.
 The second has the aliens appear again, and destroying their headquarters also ruins Earth's biosphere.
 The third and fourth have more aliens striking the decayed Earth.

 Kingdom Hearts: Birth by Sleep has this in spades.
 Terra especially was a victim of this.
 First he fails his Mark of Mastery exam, which was his greatest ambition, then he makes messes in other worlds for Ventus and Aqua to clean up due to being overly-trusting, then he has a spat with said friends upon realizing their master sent Aqua to watch him, then he causes some more trouble in other worlds due to his overly-trusting nature, THEN in a desperate attempt to protect Ven from being killed by their master, he beats their master to the point were it took only one more blow from Master Xehanort to finish him off.
 It gets even more worse when Terra uses his anger and the darkness that had been built up over the course of the game to defeat Master Xehanort.
 It was enough to allow him to pull a Grand Theft Me on Terra and take possession of his body, leaving behind his Keyblade and his hollow armor that is brought to life by his lingering will.
 Sure, the armor defeats Terranort but in the end, his will has to wait for more than a whole DECADE before he can finally get his heart and body back.
-And with Xehanort having completely defeated Terr'a heart by that point, it's not going to be easy is possible at all.

 One of the main draws of Cookie Clicker is seeing how much worse your cookie empire can make things.
 It really starts in earnest with minor chocolate-based environmental damage from your cookie farms, and ends with the destruction of all life on Earth in a grandmaocalypse, all matter in the universe becoming cookies down to the subatomic level, demonic incursions, places being Ret Gone'd, and time travel usage causing assorted historical figures to become sentient talking lumps of dough.